LLNL/axom/src/axom/inlet/docs/sphinx/advanced_types.rst

    :end-before: _inlet_userdef_simple_end
    :language: C++

-This would be used by defining a table for the ``Mesh`` instance and then defining the struct schema on that subtable, e.g.:
+This would be used by defining a table for the ``Car`` instance and then defining the struct schema on that subtable, e.g.:

 .. literalinclude:: ../../examples/user_defined_type.cpp